USS Essex Los Angeles Fleet Week

-PACIFIC OCEAN (May 24, 2022) Sailors assemble and man the rails aboard amphibious assault ship USS Essex (LHD 2) for arrival to port of Los Angeles for Los Angeles Fleet Week, May 24, 2022.
+LOS ANGELES (May 29, 2022) Sailors, assigned to amphibious assault ship USS Essex (LHD 2) and the San-Antonio-class transport dock ship USS Portland (LPD 27), celebrate during a Los Angeles Angels baseball game during Los Angeles Fleet Week, May 29, 2022.
 Los Angeles Fleet Week is an opportunity for the American public to meet their Navy, Marine Corps and Coast Guard teams and experience America's sea services.
 During fleet week, service members participate in various community service events, showcase capabilities and equipment to the community, and enjoy the hospitality of Los Angeles and its surrounding areas.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Joe Rolfe)
+(U.S. Navy video by Mass Communication Specialist 1st Class Joe Rolfe)

 |Date Taken: